jim-deriv/flutter-chart/doc/interactive_layer.md

   /// This state is active during drag operations when the user is
   /// modifying the tool's position. dragging,

+  /// The drawing tool is being animated.
+  /// This state can be active, for example, when we're in the animation effect
+  /// of selecting or deselecting the drawing tool and the selection animation
+  /// is playing.
+  animating,
 }
 ```